 Important Things to Look For in Your Portable Door Lock

-At a glance, when you are looking to buy a door lock in this style, they may all look the same.
+At a glance, when you are looking to buy a travelers security lock in this style, they may all look the same.
 Yes, some may be dual-sided and some just single-sided, but there is something far more important to look at.